TimB25/TimB25/README.md

 - 👋 Hi, I’m @TimB25
-- 👀 I’m interested in Programming in general, but especialy in minecraft.
+- 👀 I’m interested in Programming in general, but especialy in minecraft Programming.
 - 🌱 I’m currently learning informatica on school
 - 💞️ I’m curently working on a website.